Adventist Health Internal Communication Video Package

 This series is very efficient and affordable to produce because we can shoot as many as nine interviews in a day, then add fun graphics and music to amp up the interviews.
 When the budget, schedule, or location doesn't allow for extensive illustrative b-roll, graphics can spice up an otherwise simple production.

-We make these short and include closed captions so employees can watch them quickly and find encouragement to take small steps towards living better.
+The cilent wanted these to be short and include closed captions so employees can watch them quickly and find encouragement to take small steps towards living better.

 And, of course, we test our graphics to be sure they work well on mobile phones, as well as desktop and tablet computers.